felipefacundes/catt-gui/README.md

 # catt-gui

-GUI for catt - chromecast control
+A control GUI for Chromecasts written using Zenity

 ----